unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

 **Texts**

+1. Vico- Universal Law, Dividing history into time periods, the importance of origins.

-1. Rise and fall
+Rise and fall

 **National Differences**

 1. "according to various national "prejudices," with Italian, French, British and German scolars intrepreting according to different tastes and traditions."
 (219)

+**Research Methods**

 **What is different**

 1. Addition of Eastern Histories

 **Critisism**

-3. Dierot- Encycloedia
+3. Dierot- Encycloedia- Use of seconday sources.